rswnsyh/Polynomial-Interpolation/README.md

 # Polynomial-Interpolation
-Make an interpolation based on some points using Polynomial Interpolation method Just go to "code.ipynb" file
+Make an interpolation based on some points using Polynomial Interpolation method

+Just go to "code.ipynb" file.